chjp/Curie/README.md

    ``` -->

 ## Quick Start
-*It's recommended to use `tmux` or a similar terminal multiplexer before running Curie, as experiments can take several minutes depending on the task and budget.*
+*It's recolsmmended to use `tmux` or a similar terminal multiplexer before running Curie, as experiments can take several minutes depending on the task and budget.*

 ### (Simple) Example 1: [You Have a Single Question that Needs to be Verified](./docs/quick_start.md).